JohnCoene/waiter/docs/waiter.md

 ## Examples

-There is an online demo with a list of all [100 spinners](https://shiny.john-coene.com/waiter/).
+There is an online demo with a list of all [100 spinners](https://shiny.john-coene.com/waiter/) available.

 ### On Load